Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 Who are the Ideal Candidates for Hair Transplants?

 Before proceeding further, let’s mention that hair transplantation is not for everyone having hair loss issues.
-The ideal persons that can consider this treatment include:
+The ideal persons who can consider this treatment include:

 The following are some of those people for whom this procedure may not be ideal: